 - Communicate benefits using a variety of communication methods and formats, and explain important information in understandable terms.

-For additional recommendations on investment and allocation policies, consult the GFOA Best Practice on Asset Allocation for Defined Benefit Plans (2009) and Public Employee Retirement System Investments (2009).
+- For additional recommendations on investment and allocation policies, consult the GFOA Best Practice on Asset Allocation for Defined Benefit Plans and Investment Policies for Defined Benefit Plans.

 For an in-depth discussion of investment risks, see “Public Pension Systems: Statement of Key Investment Risks and Common Practices to Address Those Risks,” Association of Public Pension Fund Auditors (APPFA), July 2000.
 For an in-depth discussion of operational risks, see “Public Pension Systems: Operational Risks of Defined Benefit Plans and Related Plans and Controls to Mitigate those Risks,” APPFA, July 2003.